redvypr/redvypr/README.md

 packets to deal with digital data and its interfaces, i.e. using network devices, databases or serial connections.
 The extensive usage of [queues](https://docs.python.org/3/library/queue.html), [threads](https://docs.python.org/3/library/threading.html) and [multiprocesses](https://docs.python.org/3/library/multiprocessing.html) allows to work with asynchronously received data from various sensors.

+Please note that redvypr does not provide an interface to a specifc sensor, this needs to be coded by the user.

 Redvypr was designed with the following goals in mind:
 - Runs on small embedded systems
 - Allows to work with asynchronously received data from multiple sensors
 - Scalable by using several redvypr instances either on one computer or on a network
-- Can be easily extended by users
+- Can be easily extended by users by the usage of modules to include a specific device/sensor
 - Setup via a configuration file and an optional GUI